 (Go to the bottom of this page for ordering instructions for the the 212 page history: "Perrysville to Port Royal: A 200 Year Journey")

 Port Royal is a small town of about 1,000 residents situated where the Tuscarora Creek flows into the Juniata River in central Pennsylvania.
-It is located in Juniata County approximately 40 miles northwest of Harrisburg.
+It is located in Juniata County approximately 40 miles northwest of Harrisburg, the State Capitol.
 Colonial settlers moved into the valley that adjoins Port Royal about 1750.

 For much of its history, the town primarily served the farming community that surrounded it in Turbett, Spruce Hill and Milford Townships.
-These townships are commonly known as the Tuscarora Valley.
-It appears that settlers migrated up the Valley, first focusing on Old Port and later on Port Royal.
+These townships are commonly known as the Tuscarora Valley because of their proximity to the Tuscarora Mountain.
+It appears that settlers migrated up the Valley, first focusing on Old Port and later on Perrysville [now Port Royal].

 Originally named Perrysville, after Commodore Perry, a hero of the War of 1812, the name of the town was changed to Port Royal in 1874 and the latter name remains until this day.